 The third consequence was that both Ramabai in her ministry and the revival she led demonstrate an openness to other Christians, an ecumenicity and inclusiveness that stand in stark contrast to the rigid exclusivism of most subsequent Pentecostal movements.
 This was undoubtedly one result of the pluralistic context of India and Ramabai’s indebtedness to her own cultural and religious training in Brahmin philosophy and national consciousness, despite her later Christian fundamentalism.
 The fourth consequence was its impact on Latin American Pentecostalism.
-Minnie Abrams, who worked under Ramabai and gave the first reports of the revival in Mukti, sent her friend and former Bible school classmate, May Louise Hoover in Valparaiso, Chile a report of the revival contained in a booklet she wrote in 1906 titled The Baptism of the Holy Ghost and Fire.
+Minnie Abrams, who worked under Ramabai and gave the first reports of the revival in Mukti, sent her friend and former Bible school classmate, May Louise Hoover in Valparaiso, Chile, a report of the revival contained in a booklet she wrote in 1906 titled The Baptism of the Holy Ghost and Fire.
 In its second edition later that year, the booklet included a discussion of the restoration of speaking in tongues (the first written Pentecostal theology of Spirit baptism), and thirty thousand copies were circulated widely.
-As a result of Abrams’ booklet and her subsequent correspondence with the Hoovers, the Methodist churches in Valparaiso and Santiago were stirred to expect and pray for a similar revival, which began in 1909.
-Willis H. Hoover, who with his wife May Louise were Methodist Episcopal missionaries, became leader of the new Chilean Methodist Pentecostal Church that resulted out of those expelled from the Methodist church because of their Pentecostal experience.
+As a result of Abrams’s booklet and her subsequent correspondence with the Hoovers, the Methodist churches in Valparaiso and Santiago were stirred to expect and pray for a similar revival, which began in 1909.
+Willis H. Hoover, who with his wife May Louise was a Methodist Episcopal missionary, became leader of the new Chilean Methodist Pentecostal Church that resulted out of those expelled from the Methodist church because of their Pentecostal experience.
 Chilean Pentecostalism has its roots in the Mukti revival and was specifically a Methodist revival that did not promote a doctrine of “initial evidence.”
 An alternative to the “initial evidence” form of Pentecostalism was developing globally and Mukti was its earliest expression.
-Mukti operated as a center for Pentecostalism, not only in India, but was visited by scores of early Pentecostal traveling preachers and missionaries.
+Mukti operated as a center for Pentecostalism, not only in India, for it was visited by scores of early Pentecostal traveling preachers and missionaries.
 The Mukti revival can legitimately be regarded with Azusa Street as one of the most important early formative centers of Pentecostalism.
 Pentecostalism has always had revival centers for international pilgrimage—the Azusa Street Apostolic Faith and the Mukti Mission were the most prominent of the earliest ones, but there were several others both in North America and beyond.

-The various revival movements in Mukti, Los Angeles, Valparaiso and elsewhere were all part of a series of events that resulted in the emergence of global Pentecostalism.
-Missionaries from these various revival movements went out into faith missions and independent missions, some joining Holiness and radical evangelical organizations like the CMA and then they became Pentecostal.
+The various revival movements in Mukti, Los Angeles, Valparaiso, and elsewhere were all part of a series of events that resulted in the emergence of global Pentecostalism.
+Missionaries from these various revival movements went out into faith missions and independent missions, some joining Holiness and radical evangelical organizations like the CMA, and then they became Pentecostal.
 The coming of the Spirit was linked to a belief that the last days had arrived and that the “full gospel” would be preached to all nations before the coming of the Lord.
-Considerations of religious pluralism, colonialism and cultural sensitivity were not on the agenda of those who rushed out to the nations with this revivalist message believing that they had been enabled to speak those languages they needed for the task.
+Considerations of religious pluralism, colonialism, and cultural sensitivity were not on the agenda of those who rushed out to the nations with this revivalist message believing that they had been enabled to speak those languages they needed for the task.
 The stage was set for the coming of a new Pentecost to spread across the world in the twentieth century.
 The means by which these Pentecostal fires would spread was a global network of these same faith missionaries and so-called “native workers” whose devotion to Christ and enthusiastic zeal were unrivalled by most of their contemporaries.
 The Pentecostalism emerging was essentially a missionary migratory movement of unprecedented vigor.

 Pentecostalism and Independent Churches